Leaderboard

 6 points

-Man, there is a bunch of way too depressed people on here today.
+9. Man, there is a bunch of way too depressed people on here today.
 Did that one loss to Wisconsin yesterday make everyone that crazy?
 I don't know how that game has suddenly changed people's mindset, but the Wisconsin game pretty much happened how so many games have happened the past 5 years.
 I've been saying all year the program is broken.
 But that doesn't mean there isn't a coach out there who can get NU back to winning.
-It just takes one coach, and that doesn't necessarily need to be a "big name".6 points
+It just takes one coach, and that doesn't necessarily need to be a "big name".

 5 points